September 03, 2022

-The biggest states in India by population, Uttar Pradesh or UP is every food lover’s paradise.
-No matter what your food preference is, UP has a wide variety of dishes to tantalise your palate.
-From street food to fancy restaurants, there are many dining options for you.
-If you are a first time visitor to UP, and want to taste the best UP dishes, here are our suggestions.
+The biggest state in India by population, Uttar Pradesh or UP is every food lover’s paradise.
+No matter what your food preference is, this north India state has a wide variety of dishes to tantalise your palate.
+From street food to rich Awadhi cuisine, there are many famous dishes of Uttar Pradesh you must try.
+If you are a first-time visitor, and want to taste the best food in Uttar Pradesh, here are our suggestions.

 UP is a culturally diverse state, and it is natural that different communities that have been living in the land have had a massive influence on the local cuisine.
 You will be delighted to see the endless varieties of vegetarian dishes you can have in Uttar Pradesh.

 Tehri is a rice preparation that is somewhere between a pulao and biryani.
-It is one of the famous foods of Uttar Pradesh, and you can find it almost all over the state.
+It is one of the famous dishes of UP, and you can find it almost all over the state.
 The dish is made from the finest Basmati rice, which has a beautiful aroma, and it is cooked with an assortment of vegetables, whole and grounded spices, which gives its irresistible flavour.

 From the most delicious biryanis to kebabs, you can find a plethora of lip-smacking non-vegetarian dishes.